« PREVIOUS POST | LATEST POSTS | NEXT POST »

 10. Magnesium is getting into your cells and detoxifying chemicals and heavy metals.
 Sometimes this can feel like a healing reaction.
 The symptoms can be an increase in muscle pain, joint pain and even skin rashes.
 That’s why I recommend that you build up your dosage of magnesium slowly as the cells detoxify and are finally able to work efficiently.

 NOTE: As I say below, if you have any reason to believe a magnesium product is not working for you or stirring things up, stop it and try another brand taking it very, very slowly.
-Another good thing about ReMag is that it comes in dropper form so you can start with 5 drops a day, which I have done with several people to get their hypervigilant bodies able to tolerate something as safe as magnesium.
+ReMag is a liquid with a dropper so you can start with 5-10 drops a day, which I have done with several people to get their hypervigilant bodies able to tolerate something as safe as magnesium.

 Thanks for all the kudos about my Magnesium Award.
 I’ve gotten some great testimonials on arrhythmias being “cured” with magnesium since mentioning my award.
 You can read the notice of the award and also read my blog Making Miserable People Happy and help promote the movement to get labs to perform ionized magnesium testing.